Healthcare Guide 1177

 Healthcare Guide 1177 by phone

 Call 1177 if you need medical advice.
-The nurses at 1177 Care Guide answer your questions, give you advice and guide you right in the care.
+The nurses at Healthcare Guide 1177 answer your questions, give you advice and guide you right in the care.

 1177.se is a gathering place for advice, information, inspiration and e-services for your health, care and dental care.
 Read about diseases, treatments, rules and rights or ask an anonymous question and get a personal answer.
-Find and compare care clinics and log on to 1177 Care Guide's e-services to contact healthcare.
+Find and compare care clinics and log on to e-services on Healthcare Guide 1177 to contact healthcare.